The Smart Region opportunity for electric utility companies

 - Utility pole space rental: Utility companies are already leasing space on poles for telecommunications companies.
 However, municipalities and other agencies also lease that space for IoT sensors and civic telecommunications equipment (e.g. municipal public wi-fi, public safety, etc.).

-In these new roles and offerings, the utility company leverages its regional scale, infrastructure assets and operational capability to fill a marketplace gap and becomes a central point for smart city services.
+In these new roles and offerings, the utility company leverages its regional scale, infrastructure assets and operational capability to fill a marketplace gap and becomes a central point for smart city services and innovation.

 Unlocking the new smart region opportunities requires the utility companies to address several gaps.
 These include: